the-jack-cox/CoreML-Examples/README.md

 - CoreML Examples.xcodeproj - The Xcode project for the runtime.
 - AdultIncomePlayground.playground - An Xcode 10 playground to build the adult income classification model.
 This playground includes the dataset required to train the model.
+- ImageRecogPlaygroud.playground - An Xcode 10 playground to train an image recognition model.
+You must download the images used by this playground from [CalTech 256](http://www.vision.caltech.edu/Image_Datasets/Caltech256/)

 ## Requirements